aurvadahana/aurvadahana.github.io/_posts/2025-03-13-death-of-betelgeuse.md

 ---

 <blockquote style="text-align: center; font-style: italic; margin: 2em 0;">
-  “And in a burst of light that blinded every angel
+  “And in a burst of light that blinded every angel<br>

-  As if the sky had blown the heavens into stars
+  As if the sky had blown the heavens into stars<br>

-  You felt the gravity of tempered grace falling into empty space
+  You felt the gravity of tempered grace falling into empty space<br>
   No one there to catch you in their arms“
 </blockquote>
 <p style="text-align: right; margin-top: -1em; font-style: normal;">